YuuQ-Zhou/YuuQ-Zhou.github.io/_pages/includes/research.md

 **"PLEISURE" - An On-Chip, Real-Time System for EEG-Based Fatigue Prediction**

-This work encompasses the end-to-end development of an intelligent IoT system for real-time fatigue prediction, from algorithm design and on-chip hardware implementation to advanced deep learning analysis.
+**[Core Member]** This work encompasses the end-to-end development of an intelligent IoT system for real-time fatigue prediction, from algorithm design and on-chip hardware implementation to advanced deep learning analysis.

 <details>
   <summary